stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 to establish.

-  Lake called me later to say that he had decided to let the camp stay where Moulton&rsquo;s plane had been forced down, and where repairs had already progressed somewhat.
+  Lake called me later to say that he had decided to let the camp stay where Moulton's plane had been forced down, and where repairs had already progressed somewhat.
 The ice-sheet was very thin, with dark ground here and there visible, and he would sink some borings and blasts at that very point before making any sledge trips or climbing expeditions.
-He spoke of the ineffable majesty of the whole scene, and the queer state of his sensations at being in the lee of vast silent pinnacles whose ranks shot up like a wall reaching the sky at the world&rsquo;s rim.
-Atwood&rsquo;s theodolite observations had placed the height of the five tallest peaks at from 30,000 to 34,000 feet.
+He spoke of the ineffable majesty of the whole scene, and the queer state of his sensations at being in the lee of vast silent pinnacles whose ranks shot up like a wall reaching the sky at the world's rim.
+Atwood's theodolite observations had placed the height of the five tallest peaks at from 30,000 to 34,000 feet.
 The windswept nature of the terrain clearly disturbed Lake, for it argued the occasional existence of prodigious gales violent beyond anything we had so far encountered.
 His camp lay a little more than five miles from where the higher foothills abruptly rose.
-I could almost trace a note of subconscious alarm in his words&mdash;flashed across a glacial void of 700 miles&mdash;as he urged that we all hasten with the matter and get the strange new region disposed of as soon as possible.
-He was about to rest now, after a continuous day&rsquo;s work of almost unparalleled speed, strenuousness, and results.
+I could almost trace a note of subconscious alarm in his words--flashed across a glacial void of 700 miles--as he urged that we all hasten with the matter and get the strange new region disposed of as soon as possible.
+He was about to rest now, after a continuous day's work of almost unparalleled speed, strenuousness, and results.

   In the morning I had a three-cornered wireless talk with Lake and Capt.
-Douglas at their widely separated bases; and it was agreed that one of Lake&rsquo;s planes would come to my base for Pabodie, the five men, and myself, as well as for all the fuel it could carry.
+Douglas at their widely separated bases; and it was agreed that one of Lake's planes would come to my base for Pabodie, the five men, and myself, as well as for all the fuel it could carry.
 The rest of the fuel question, depending on our decision about an easterly trip, could wait for a few days; since Lake had enough for immediate camp heat and borings.
 Eventually the old